axlgarcia/axlgarcia/README.md

 - 👋 Hi, I’m @axlgarcia
-- 👀 I’m interested in Full Stack Webdevelopment
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning JavaScript and Pyhton
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on (don't know yet)
 - 📫 How to reach me HERE